Part II

 Your response across the Five Energetic Bodies:

-• Form Body: Somatic cues (tight jaw, open chest, steadied breath)
+• Form Body: Somatic cues (tight jaw, open chest, steadied breath) — the terrain reading what arrives before the mind names it

 • Eros Body: Energetic pull or aversion (aliveness, contraction, neutrality)